Create a basic Django app

 {% hint style="warning" %}

-Ignore the instruction to create a `urls.py` file in your `reader` app; we'll cover these in [expression-detail-page](https://developers.laws.africa/tutorial/module-1-build-a-legislation-reader/expression-detail-page "mention").
+Ignore the instruction to create a `urls.py` file in your `reader` app; we'll cover these in [Expression detail page](/tutorial/module-1-build-a-legislation-reader/expression-detail-page.md).

 {% endhint %}